DougyShy/PasswordGenerator/README.md

 ## About

  - This javascript app/function will create a random password from 8 to 128 characters involving uppercase and lowercase letters, special characters, and numeric values.
-All or one but none will not work.
+All preferences or only one will work, but none will not.
+ - The user will be able to set the character criteria.
+ - If the user cancels at the first step asking how many characters the password should be no information is acquired.
+ - If the user chooses to include NO criteria the generator will inform the user that at least one criteria is necessary and the generator will start over.

 ## Getting Started